 - Top 10 Criminal Defense Attorneys in Ohio

-Our firm’s drug crime attorney in Dublin has exceptional trial experience that could help you clear your name of the allegations against you.
 If we can convince the prosecutor to offer you a plea bargain, reduce your charges, or dismiss the case, you may be able to reduce the amount of time you spend behind bars.

 Find out more about how you can challenge the drug crime charges against you when you contact our legal team to discuss the specific circumstances of your case.

-For a free legal consultation with a drug crimes lawyer serving Dublin, call 614-884-1100
+For a legal consultation with a drug crimes lawyer serving Dublin, call (614) 884-1100

 Ohio Controlled Substances Act

-The Ohio Controlled Substances Act under Ohio Revised Code Chapter 3719 categorizes controlled substances into various groups known as “Schedules”.
 There are five different Schedules of controlled substances, which may determine whether you are charged with a misdemeanor or felony drug crime.
-Here is a basic rundown of the various Schedules of controlled substances and drugs that may be included:

 - Schedule I: These are controlled substances that have no accepted medical use and a high risk of dependency or abuse.
 Some examples of Schedule I controlled substances include LSD and heroin.

 - Schedule II: These are controlled substances that have some medical use, though limited, and a high risk of dependence or abuse.
-Certain prescription narcotic pain medications, such as oxycodone, and cocaine are classified as Schedule II controlled substances.
+Certain prescription narcotic pain medications, such as oxycodone and cocaine, are classified as Schedule II controlled substances.

 - Schedule III: These are controlled substances that have accepted medical use but still have a potential risk of dependence or abuse.
 Ketamine is one example of a Schedule III controlled substance.